SAP-samples/concur-web-services-list/README.md

 <!-- Please include SEO-friendly description -->
 This collection contains common calls against the List v4 and List item v4 Concur Web Services.
 Please make sure you already have web services enabled in your Concur environment along with the needed grants and authentication required to make these calls.
 For more information on the List vs and List Item v4 Items, please review the documentation found [here.](https://developer.concur.com/.)
 This postman collection will walk you through the common request methods you can do with these APIs using postman, with a focus on managing list items for an existing list.
 You can download a copy this postman collection.
-You can read my blog covering walking through these steps here (URL PENDING).
+You can read my blog covering walking through these steps [here](https://community.sap.com/t5/enterprise-resource-planning-blog-posts-by-sap/sap-concur-list-item-management/ba-p/13572974).
 1. Retrieve lists.
 2. Retrieve list item (2.a) or retrieve connected list Item (2.b).
 3. Add a new list item (3.a) or Add a second level list item (3.b).